“I can’t love anyone else! Don’t fucking throw me off like this; I’ll never find anyone else I want like I want you!”

 She was gazing downward with a slight blush at the audacity of her words, playing unconsciously with a lock of her hair, and looking so innocently sweet that Kenshin simply couldn’t resist drawing her into his arms, tilting her face up, and kissing her gently on the mouth.

 And thus two matches were made by Kaoru’s efforts that evening, although she’d only ever intended one.
 She wasn’t complaining, though.

 I’ve rated this story .

-Once I decided to do a five-page mini-comic of one scene from this story, taking it as far as where Saitou says, “Don’t come bothering me again,” and walks dramatically away.
+Once I decided to do a five-page mini-comic of one scene, taking it as far as where Saitou says, “Don’t come bothering me again,” and walks dramatically away.
 Of course, I being I, only one page got finished… but at least you can look at that one:

-I had all five pages mapped out, and had even made a fairly good start on the second one, but something distracted me and the project just died, and these days I’ve entirely abandoned this drawing style.
-So there you go.
+I had all five pages mapped out, and had even made a fairly good start on the second one, but something distracted me and the project just died.
 I kinda like that first page, though.